Want to impress the family with an exotic super bowl dish? Try Moussaka!

 When putting together a moussaka thing lasagna but instead of pasta you are using potatoes and eggplant.
 Choose a pan with a few in deep sides that is the right size for all your potatoes to line the bottom.
 Drizzle the pan with olive oil then place a layer of potatoes.
 Next scoop in your meat mixture and make a nice thick layer.
 Third top the meat with a layer of eggplant.
 After the eggplant pour your béchamel over the top covering completely.
 Note, if you are dairy free, you can skip the béchamel and bake with eggplant as the top layer.
 It will still be delicious!

 Place the moussaka in a 375 oven and bake for 30-45 minutes.
 The top should be bubbling but not browning too much when you remove it.
-Let cook for 30 minutes at least everything sets up.
+After removing let sit for 30 minutes at least everything sets up.
 Traditionally in Greece moussaka is made the day before, so letting it rest for a bit is not a bad thing.
 Cut into squares and serve alongside a nice light greek salad.
+Opa!